 The mountain gorilla, a large, strong ape inhabiting Africa’s volcanic slopes, has few natural predators.
-Yet due to detrimental human activity, such as poaching, civil war, and habitat destruction, the mountain gorilla has become the most endangered type of gorilla, with only around 700 mountain gorillas living in the world.
+Yet due to detrimental human activity, such as poaching, civil war, and habitat destruction, the mountain gorilla, a subspecies of the eastern gorilla, has become the most endangered type of gorilla.

 Currently, the mountain gorilla’s habitat is limited to protected national parks in two regions of Africa.
 One group of gorillas lives in the Bwindi Impenetrable National Park in Uganda.
 The other group is spread over three national parks in the Virungas mountain region of the Democratic Republic of Congo, Uganda, and Rwanda.